LordDarkHelmet/DynamicScripts/README.md

 # DynamicScripts
 <b>Scripts for the Dynamic (DYN) Cryptocurrency</b>

+Setup a Dynode with one line!
+You can generate a pairing key from any wallet using the <code>dynode genkey</code> command.
+We recomend Ubuntu 16.04 as the OS, but any version is compatible.

+<code>wget -N https://github.com/LordDarkHelmet/DynamicScripts/releases/download/v1.0.0/dynSimpleSetup.sh && sudo sh dynSimpleSetup.sh -d ReplaceMeWithOutputFrom_dynode_genkey</code>

-You can now setup a dynamic miner with one line!
+You can also setup a dynamic miner with one line!
 Example: (<i>be sure to replace the address with your scrape address</i>)

 <code>wget -N https://github.com/LordDarkHelmet/DynamicScripts/releases/download/v1.0.0/dynSimpleSetup.sh && sudo sh dynSimpleSetup.sh -s D9T2NVLGZEFSw3yc6ye4BenfK7n356wudR</code>

-The above line will download the latest startup script which can:
+The scipt can:
+ * Create remote dynodes
  * Create miners
- * Create remote dynodes
  * Auto Scrapes
  * Auto Updates
  * Watchdog to keep the mining going just in case of a crash